BauplanLabs/from-zero-to-hero-data-camp-edition/README.md

   - data pipelines
   - transformation and aggregation

-### Bauplan implementation

-**- Landing zone (S3)** - Dump all the files in S3 - the ingestion and the connectors to get to this zone is outside the scope of this repo.

-**- Staging Zone (S3).**
-- open an import branch
-- create Iceberg tables and import data
-- the import branch is then merged into main

-- **The Transform layer**
-- open a transform branch
-- run a transformation pipeline and expectation tests
-- merge into main

-The branches remain open for future debug - this is an implementation preference.
-Rolling back is always possible because the platform provides automatic versioning upon commits

-# Run the project
 ## Setup

 ### Python environment
 We recommend using [uv](https://docs.astral.sh/uv/guides/install-python/) to manage the dependencies: